AdobeDocs/experience-platform.en/help/ai-assistant/new-features/audience-forecasting.md

 ### Monitor significant changes in audience and data

 You can use AI Assistant to identify significant changes in audience and dataset sizes by tracking deviations from typical patterns.
-Each significant change is based on predefined thresholds tailored to the scale of the audience;
+Each significant change is based on predefined thresholds tailored to the scale of the audience.

 | Audience size | Number of profiles | Description |
 | --- | --- | --- |